SudarshanVK/Configuration-Diff-Generator/README.md

 ```

 # Usage
-The applicaiton has two execution modes:
+The application has two execution modes:
 * __capture__: Used to capture command output and save files.
 * __diff__: Used to compute diff between command output that was captured earlier.
 Example: